pasandissanayake/pasandissanayake.github.io/_projects/proj_wishart_eigensys.md

 </div>

 All the simulations corresponding to these studies were carried-out using Mathematica.
 The notebooks can be found on Github at: [github.com/pasandissanayake/single-spiked-wishart](https://github.com/pasandissanayake/single-spiked-wishart)

+[1] I. M. Johnstone, “On the distribution of the largest eigenvalue in principal components analysis,” Ann.
+Statist., vol. 29, no. 2, pp. 295–327, Apr.
+2001.